freddolino-lab/2023_CRISPR_adaptation/README.md

 # 2023 CRISPR apoCas9

 For detailed descriptions of analysis, see the Materials and Methods section.
-Data is available at NCBI GEO.
+Raw data and processed output files are available at the NCBI Gene Expression Omnibus with the accession number GSE302092.

 ## Analysis steps